loader2

 Apart from these costs, the expense ratio also comprises the maintenance, administrative, brokerage fees, entry and exit loads.

-Importance of Expense Ratio
+Importance of Total Expense Ratio in Mutual Funds

 Expense ratio is a critical factor when analyzing or making investing decisions.
-Here are some reasons that highlight the importance of the expense ratio.
+Here are some reasons that highlight the importance of the expense ratio

 Comparing different funds